 I know for sure that the comment about ADHD replacing ADD is inaccurate.
 ADD is technically a subtype of ADHD called, “ADHD, Predominantly Inattentive Type.”
 There are actually three different types of ADHD.
 Understood.org has an article explaining this.

-Attention deficit hyperactivity disorder (ADHD) (formerly "attention deficit disorder (ADD)") - involves difficulty focusing on a single task, difficulty focusing for longer periods, or may be easily distracted
+Attention deficit hyperactivity disorder (ADHD) may include one or more of the following symptoms: hyperactivity, impulse control, difficulty focusing attention, or distractability

 Autism spectrum disorder (ASD) (includes "autism", "Asperger syndrome", and "pervasive developmental disorder (PDD)) - involves impairments of social communication and interaction abilities, and sometimes restricted habits and interests